CDiGallo/private-reflections-open/README.md

 ## Requirements

 Everything below can be installed on a fresh **Windows 11** machine.
-You do **not** need a GPU — CPU works for Ollama, Whisper, and Kokoro.
-(A GPU only matters if you want the vLLM/HuggingFace backend, or much faster transcription.)

 - Windows 11 (or a recent Windows 10 build with WSLg)
 - WSL2 + a Linux distro (Ubuntu, installed below)